ermlikeyeah/ermlikeyeah.github.io/_posts/2017-03-11-public-design-WY.markdown

 In a week’s time we’ll have sorted somewhere to have this and who’ll be “leading from the front” (we’re open to talks as much as workshops, so whatever).
 It – a get-together about design in the public sector in West Yorkshire – will be happening around the end of the month/start of April as well.
 That is it for now.

-If you’re interested in leading from the front or just coming along, let me know.
+If you’re interested in leading from the front or just coming along, feel free to get in touch.
 My details are [here](/contact).
 I’ll be updating with more info within the next week.